Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-making-an-autopilot-navigator.md

   - devadvent
   - javascript
 ---

-Disclaimer: This was by far the hardest one so far for me.
+**Disclaimer**: This was by far the hardest one for me.
 I'm sure the solution could be enhanced.

-Now that we set the tone with the disclaimer, let's look at the puzzle for today.
+Now that we set the tone with the disclaimer let's look at the puzzle for today.

 [You can find the puzzle here](https://github.com/devadvent/puzzle-16).

-Apparently, Santa gets very tired after a long night, and the elves decide to make an autopilot for the sled.
+Santa gets very tired after a long night, and the elves decide to make an autopilot for the sled.

-They have mapped out Santa's positions compared to the Northpole, but they need some help determining the best route.
+They have mapped out Santa's positions compared to the Northpole but need some help determining the best route.

 The maps they made look like this: